uclaacm/Hack-Website-2.0/app/api/API.md

 }
 ```

-Note that the response is still an array, and you need to access `projects[0]`.
-Also, if there are no events with the specified ID, **the `success` field may still be `true`**.
-Make sure you check the length of `projects` before trying to access it.
+The top-level field of `success` indicates the status of the request.
+Note that a request may return successfuly but have no projects in the projects array.
+Please check either the `numResults` field or the length of the `projects` array before trying to access the `projects` array.

 #### `POST /api/v1/showcase`

 Create a showcase project, provided you have the correct permission and the event data is not malformed.
+Similar to POSTing events, this requires a valid token and all required data in the body to be filled in.

 The request body must follow the following schema: